-- The Board has continuing jurisdiction and authority to act on any matter related to any A. permit, registration or other action within the jurisdiction of the Board authorized by law and these Rules.
-Upon receiving a complaint from any person alleging changed conditions or of changes in any aquifer within the District as a result of issuance of an operating permit or other matter affecting the availability, use or pollution of groundwater within the District, or upon the discovery by the District of new or different conditions or facts after a decision on any application is granted, including an application granted under the Provisions of Rule 5, then, on the recommendation of the Board's Executive Manager, or on its own Motion the Board may schedule a hearing at a regular Board meeting in response to consider the new information or the Complaint.
-Notice of any such hearing shall be given as provided by Rule 27 for new applications.
-At the time as the Board considers the request the Board may deny it or, if it grants the request in whole or in part, may initiate a hearing to ascertain the validity of any complaint or tendered new information.
-Any such hearing on complaints of changed conditions is a contested case and the hearing will be conducted pursuant to these Rules governing hearings on contested cases.
-Notice shall be given to all affected operating permit holders in addition to notice required under the provisions of Rule 27. - B. Nothing in this Rule alters the authority or ability of the Board to periodically review issued permits in accord with the provisions of Rule 15.
+- The Board has continuing jurisdiction and authority to act on any matter related to any A. permit, authorization, registration or other action within the jurisdiction of the Board authorized by law and these Rules.
+Upon receiving a complaint from any person alleging changed conditions or changes in any aquifer within the District as a result of issuance of an Operating Permit, or other matter affecting the availability, use or pollution of groundwater within the District, or upon the discovery by the District of changed conditions or changes in any aquifer after a decision on any application is made, including an application under the Provisions of Rule 5, then, on the recommendation of the Board's Executive Manager, or on its own Motion, the Board will decide at a regular Board meeting whether to conduct a hearing on the new information or the Complaint.
+If the Board decides to conduct a hearing to ascertain the validity and effect of any complaint or new information, any such hearing on changed conditions is a contested case and the hearing will be conducted pursuant to these Rules governing hearings on contested cases.
+Notice shall be given to all affected Operating Permit holders in addition to notice required under the provisions of Rule 26. - B. Nothing in this Rule alters the authority or ability of the Board to periodically review issued permits in accord with the provisions of Rule 15.